THE REDEMPTORIST HISTORICAL INSTITUTE

 Origin and History

-Under the leadership of the then Superior General, Fr.
-Leonard Buijs, the Redemptorist Historical Institute was founded on December 11, 1948.
+The Redemptorist Historical Institute was founded on December 11, 1948 under the leadership of the then Superior General, Fr.
+Leonard Buijs,.
 Its purpose was and still is to promote the historical research of the origins, evolution and various activities of the Congregation and its members since 1732.

 Members

-The staff of the Historical Institute is composed of two types: permanent and associate.
-All are appointed by the Superior General.
-Initially, they are appointed for one year, then for a longer period.
-Permanent members reside in Rome.
-Currently, there is one permanent member Fr.
-Adam Owczarski (Warsaw).
+The Historical Institute’s staff is of two types: permanent or associate.
+All are appointed by the Superior General, including the current members of the Historical Institute.
+They are initially appointed for one year; later, for a longer period.
+The permanent members reside in Rome.
+Currently, the Historical Institute consists of one person: Father José Inácio Medeiros (Aparecida Province).

-Some experts who are not members of the Congregation also collaborate, writing for Spicilegium Historicum C.Ss.R. and for the Bibliotheca Historica.
+Some experts who are not members of the Congregation also collaborate, writing for Spicilegium Historicum C.Ss.R. and for the Bibliotheca Historica (Historical Library).

 Publications